sdorsher/CPP-General-Relativity-wave-equation-simulation/README.md

 To run this code it is necessary to install LibConfig (for reading in parameters), the Template Numerical Toolkit (TNT), and JAMA, which is associated with it.
-You will also need libgsl and read access to Barry Wardell's scalar1deffective source repository on BitBucket.
+You will also need libgsl and read access to the scalar1deffective source repository on BitBucket.